Deferred Materialization

 Nonetheless, artifacts may also eventually expire from your Remote Execution backend.
 When that happens, builds using Deferred Materialization may fail if those artifacts are needed locally.

 A kill is necessary to recover from those builds.
-However, the Restarter can be used to mitigate this issue by restarting Buck when it encounters an expired artifact.
+However, the Restarter can be used to mitigate this issue by restarting Buck2 daemon when it encounters an expired artifact.

 To enable deferred materialization, add this to your Buckconfig: